artsy/artsy-passport/README.md

 ## Contributing

-First install node modules `npm install`.
-Then run tests `make test`, or run the example.
-The example is a basic implementation of Artsy Passport, to use this you first need to write an example/config.coffee that looks something like this:
+First install node modules `npm install` then write a ./config.coffee that looks something like this:

 ````coffeescript
 module.exports =